|You are here: Home » Career Opportunities in the Marines|

-Joining the US Marine Corps or USMC also opens many opportunities for further education.
+US Marine Corps careers or joining the USMC also opens many opportunities for further education.
 Marines and Marine Reserve personnel can go through on-base programs or select one of the many colleges that Marines can attend while in the service to earn a college degree.
 Much or all of a Marine’s college expenses are paid for by the government.

 |Marine Honor and Courage Like No Other

 Advancement through the US Marine Corps is open to all Marines, but opportunities for promotion must be earned through hard work and dedication.
 Every Marine and Marine Reserve must display the core values of the Marine Corps: honor, courage, and commitment.
 Marines must display leadership skills and discipline in order to achieve a higher rank.
 Extreme leadership qualities must be shown for a Marine to enter Officer Candidates Course (OCC).

 The US Marine Corps was first established during the American Revolution on November 10, 1775, but was disbanded after the war’s end.
 The USMC was reactivated in 1798 and has since served in every major US military endeavor.
 The USMC spearheaded amphibious landings in the Pacific campaign during WWII and were among the first to land in Korea and Vietnam.